marcodelmastro/AdventOfCode2017/README.md

   * Recursive implementation of flood-fill algorithm algorithm.
 Uses Day 10 hashing algorihtm to generate initial matrix.
 * Day 15: 2021-02-09
   * Linear congruent generators.
 Using `yield` to align generators with different period.
+* Day 16: 2021-02-10
+  * More string manipulation.
+Part 2 was a HUGE loop, to be solved looking for a shorter period.